MrR0807/Notes/understanding-parquet-file.md

 ### Practical Examples

 Thrift and Avro examples will rely on lower level constructs of named libraries in order to encode data as required by protocols.
-However, How to Guides in those protocols usually use higher level constructs which eases usage, but might generate more data than expected (e.g.
+However, How to Guides in those protocols usually use higher level constructs which ease usage/less boilerplate, but does not necessarily translate to expected bytes (e.g. Avro's `DataFileWriter`, whichs is provided in their official documentation embeds Avro schema along with data hence making files way bigger).

 #### JSON